Neighborhood: Burton Street

-Asheville Parks & Recreation is collecting input from the Burton Street neighborhood on how to prioritize the spending of $500,000 on new, expanded, and/or updated recreation features in the park that surrounds Burton Street Community Center.
+Asheville Parks & Recreation (APR) collected input from the Burton Street neighborhood in September and October on how to prioritize the spending of $500,000 on new, expanded, and updated recreation features in the park that surrounds Burton Street Community Center.
 This neighborhood investment money has specifically been earmarked for recreation infrastructure improvements in the park.

 Currently, the park includes a multi-purpose field, playground, basketball courts, community garden, open space, historic marker, and mural of neighborhood founder E.W.
 Pearson.
 Previous engagement sessions, surveys, and Burton Street Neighborhood Plans from 2010 and 2018 indicate a number of ways to enhance the park with gathering areas, recreation features, and performance space in the community’s vision.